 When it comes to the best soil for indoor weed, the soil you use will be fairly similar to the soil used outdoors.
-Sun, water and nutrients are everything.
+Light, water and nutrients are everything.
 So go and get yourself some Seagrow (not for your germinating seeds or seedlings just yet) from your local Spar or garden centre, and ensure your plants get enough sun and/or light!

 So how does one go about mixing up the perfect soil for growing weed?
 Well, if you’re going with something like Freedom Farms premium growing medium (see the ingredients), you will notice that it has everything your plant may need, you’ll just need to top it up as your plant happily eats through the nutrients in the soil.

 The Germination Phase:

 During this phase, nutrients, drainage, sunlight, etc. don’t have a say – they only feature once we’ve successfully helped our babies through this phase first.

 Here are two methods you could try for this phase: